storozhukBM/verifier/README.md

 if person.Name == "" {
 	return nil, errors.New("name can't be empty")
 }
-if person.age < 21 {
+if person.Age < 21 {
-	return nil, fmt.Errorf("age should be 21 or higher, but yours: %d", p.age) }
+	return nil, fmt.Errorf("age should be 21 or higher, but yours: %d", person.Age) }
-if !person.hasLicense {
+if !person.HasLicense {
 	return nil, errors.New("customer should have license") }
 ```